mozilla-services/autograph/docs/endpoints.rst

 Request a signature on raw data.
 The data to sign is passed in the request body using the JSON format described below.

-When requesting the signature of raw data, autograph will determine which hash function to use based on the key type (eg. p384 with sha384).
-The caller can also force a specific hash algorithm with the `hashwith` parameter.

-The request body is an array of signature requests, to allow for batching signature of multiple inputs into a single API request.
+The request body is an array of signature requests, to allow for batching signatures into a single API request.
+The parameters are:

+* **input**: base64 encoded data to sign

+* **keyid**: allows the caller to specify a key to sign the data with.
+This parameter is optional, and Autograph will pick a key based on the caller's permission if omitted.

+* **options**: a JSON object used to pass signer-specific options in the request.
+  Refer to the documentation of each signer to find out which options they accept.

 example: